tiffanymonroe/wdi-remote-gizmo/unit_1/w03d02/instructor_notes/space_battle.md

 # &#x1F47E; &#x1F47E; &#x1F47E; Code quality and code sharing

-At around 4 - 4:30pm you will stop work on your Space Battle and share it with a partner from class.

 From the beginning, you will be writing your code **for other developers.**

-Your partner will read your code.
-You will read your partner's code.
 Having to read and understand another developer's code is common practice.
 Get used to it now!

-You will then debug each other's code if there are any errors.
-In the 'real world', you will be in a position where you inherit someone else's code-base and are told to 'fix it'.
+In the 'real world', you will be in a position where you inherit someone else's code-base and are told to 'fix it' or to add a feature to the code.

-If you manage to 'fix' your partner's code, you will then set about adding a feature.

-Remember that you are writing code **for other developers**.
 What does this mean for your coding practices?

-- use proper indentation
+- Use proper indentation **!!!!!!!** On the job, your code immediately fails a code review if indentation is not perfect.
-- comment the heck out of your code
+- What your code **does** should be self-evident.
-- use semantic variable and function names
+- Use semantic variable and function names, and give your function names a verb.
+- For code that is not self-evident, add comments.

 Your code should be as coherent to another developer as possible.

-_make an issue on the class repo and tag your partner with an @_

 <br>
 <hr>